-One of my favorite subjects that I talk a lot about on this blog, is the subject of wealth.
+One of my favorite subjects is the subject of wealth.
 At the most basic level wealth, at least your financial wealth, is your net worth.
-Although there are many beliefs and philosophies on how wealth could be accumulated, the mathematical nature of wealth is all the same: Wealth (Net Worth) = Assets – Liabilities.
+Although there are many beliefs and philosophies on how wealth could be accumulated, the mathematical nature of wealth is all the same: Wealth = Net Worth = Assets – Liabilities.

 Here’s a little graphic to help us visualize this concept:

 So what are some basic facts that we could derive from this?

-- If I want to increase my net worth, all I have to do is increase my assets and reduce my liabilities
+- If I want to increase my wealth, all I have to do is increase my assets and reduce my liabilities

-- If my income is greater than expenses, then I could use the surplus to:
+- If my income is greater than expenses, then I could use the extra to:

 - pay down my debts, thus reducing my liabilities

 - save and invest, thus increasing my assets

 - the net effect is increased wealth or net worth

 - If my income is less than expenses, then there is a deficit.
 This could result in:

 - could force me to liquidate my assets to cover the excess expenses, thus reducing my assets

 - could force me to accumulate more debt, thus increasing my liabilities

 - the net effect is decreased wealth or net worth